LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Simple commands for checking recorded measurement series and their data.

 Thanks to this functionality of the (+cli), it is now possible to connect a sensor to the (+pc), configure a measurement series with it and run it at the end.
 The result is then an exported file with the measured values.
-These can then be read in again with the library and processed further.
-The following\ref{lst:mrpcli_config_run} bash code shows this procedure in detail:
+These can then be read in again with the (+mrp)-library and processed further.
+The bash code\ref{lst:mrpcli_config_run} shows this procedure in detail.

 ```bash {#lst:mrpcli_config_run caption="CLI example for configuring a measurement run"}
 # CLI EXAMPLE FOR CONFIGURING A MEASUREMENT RUN